MLaGA: Multimodal Large Language and Graph Assistant: Conclusion and Future Work

-\textbf{Projector for Unified Semantic Space}.
-To align multimodal graph tokens with the LLM's semantic space, we introduce a versatile projector $p(\cdot)$.
-Formally, we map the fused multimodal representation $v_i$ from $\mathbf{Q}_{v_i}$ to $\mathbf{Q}_{v_i}^\prime$ as follows:

-Because each MMG may have domain-specific feature distributions, we can jointly train $p(\cdot)$ across multiple MMGs to map multimodal tokens into a unified latent space that is compatible with LLM token embeddings.
-In practice, $p(\cdot)$ is a lightweight MLP, and we freeze the LLM parameters while only learning the projector parameters $\theta_p$, making our model scalable and energy-efficient to train.
+where $\alpha$ is the teleport probability controlling the trade-off between personalization and structural diffusion, $\mathbf{A}$ is the normalized adjacency matrix, $\mathbf{p}$ is the personalization vector, and $r$ is the PageRank score vector.
+To capture both semantic and structural relevance, we adopt a hybrid selection approach: we first rank candidate nodes based on cosine similarity to construct a semantic shortlist, and then select the top-$k$ nodes with the highest PPR scores from this list to form the final demonstration set $\mathcal{D}(v_i)$, ensuring that each demonstration encodes both semantic and topological relevance.

+\textbf{Link Prediction Demonstration}.
+Unlike node classification, selecting effective demonstrations for link prediction is more challenging, as it involves reasoning over a pair of nodes rather than a single one.
+To address this, we adopt a neighborhood-based edge selection strategy.
+Given an anchor edge $(v_i, v_j)$, we identify structurally relevant demonstration edges by exploring the intersecting or shared neighborhoods of $v_i$ and $v_j$.
+Specifically, we define the demonstration set as: $\mathcal{E}_{\text{demo}}^{v_i,v_j} = \left\{(u, v) \;\middle|\; u \in \mathcal{N}(v_i) \cap \mathcal{N}(v_j) \;\text{or}\; v \in \mathcal{N}(v_i) \cap \mathcal{N}(v_j) \right\}$.
+This approach ensures that the selected edges are contextually relevant to both endpoints of the anchor link, effectively capturing local structural patterns that are indicative of link formation.
+To avoid redundancy and reduce noise, we randomly sample a subset of such candidate edges as final demonstrations.

-\textbf{Training objective}.
-As shown in Figure~\ref{fig:mlaga}, we feed the learned multimodal representations $\mathbf{Q}_{v_i}$, the raw text attributes $\mathcal{T}_{v_i}$, and the image patch sequence $\mathbf{H}_{\text{img},v_i}$ into the LLM.
-We then organize this input and the corresponding answers in a dialogue-like format for instruction tuning.
-Specifically, let $\mathcal{D}_{\text{demo}}$ denote the demonstration template with task instructions.
-The auto-regressive training objective is:
+\textbf{Instruction Tuning Objective.} As shown in Figure~\ref{fig:mlaga}, we feed the LLM with a concatenation of the enriched cross-task representations $\hat{\mathbf{e}}_{v_i}$, the raw text attribute $\mathcal{T}_{v_i}$, and the CLS token from the image encoder $\mathbf{CLS}_{\text{img},v_i}$, along with the constructed demonstration prompt $\mathcal{D}_{\text{demo}}$ (see Section~\ref{demonstration} in the Appendix for details).
+The LLM is trained with an auto-regressive objective:

-Here, $\mathcal{T}_{\text{ans},v_i}$ denotes the ground-truth answers to $v_i$'s multimodal graph reasoning query, guiding the LLM to produce accurate responses for diverse tasks within a unified multimodal, graph-structured prompt.
-By training on multiple datasets and graph tasks, MLaGA demonstrates robust generalization to both previously seen and unseen MMGs.

-In summary, MLaGA integrates a structure-aware multimodal aligner (Section~\ref{sec-aligner}) and multimodal graph instruction tuning (Section~\ref{sec-mgic}) to explicitly tackle both \textbf{C1} increased multimodal complexity) and \textbf{C2} (lack of effective instruction tuning) for MMGs.
-As a result, MLaGA extends standard graph LLMs beyond text-only attributes, unleashing powerful reasoning capabilities for graphs with diverse multimodal data.